Standards for Online Course Development and Instruction

 B. Course Overview and Introduction

-- A news item should be created informing students how to get started in the course.
+- Create a news item informing students how to get started in the course.
+(QM 1.1)

 C. The Syllabus